 First of all, what is money good for?

 A little Gold Dust is needed when you build things, but really not a lot.
+Eventually you’ll need more of it when expanding your ranches beyond a certain point, but by then you’ll know how to make more, too.
 You also need it to buy things other players are selling, to identify the breed of the wild horses you have caught, to train your own horses so they can be better, and do other things like pay club dues.
 You also need it to buy ranch land, though it’s cheap to do that for your first hectare.
 Needless to say, money is good to have.

 Ways of making money